 What is Semiconductor?

 The semiconductor definition can be given as “a substance, usually a solid chemical compound or element, that can conduct an electric current under certain conditions, making it a good medium for the control of electricity.”
 In general, their conductivity is less than a conductor and more than an insulator.

 Semiconductors are crystalline or amorphous solids with distinct electrical characteristics.
 Their electrical resistance is high but lower than that of insulators.
 Tetravalent materials are doped with a trivalent or a pentavalent impurity to achieve different types of semiconductors.

-They are mainly classified as:
+They are mainly two types of semiconductors:

 - Intrinsic Semiconductors